Deoxyguanosine Kinase Deficiency

 Most affected infants have lactic acidosis and hypoglycemia in the first week of life.
 Within weeks of birth, all infants with this form of disease have hepatic disease and neurologic dysfunction.

-The prognosis for neonatal multisystem disease is poor: most affected children die of liver failure before age four years [Sezer et al 2015].
+The prognosis for neonatal multisystem disease is poor; most affected children die of liver failure before age four years [Sezer et al 2015].

 Isolated Hepatic Disease

-A minority of affected children initially presents in infancy or childhood with isolated hepatic disease manifesting as jaundice, cholestasis, hepatomegaly, and elevated transaminases.
+A minority of affected children initially present in infancy or childhood with isolated hepatic disease manifesting as jaundice, cholestasis, hepatomegaly, and elevated transaminases.
 Compared to neonatal multisystem disease, this form is associated with a less severe and later-onset liver disease.
 The liver disease, occasionally induced by a viral illness, is typically progressive and can lead to liver failure.
 However, hepatic disease has undergone reversal in one individual with isolated liver disease [Mousson de Camaret et al 2007, Dimmock et al 2008b].

 One individual with isolated liver disease subsequently developed hepatocellular carcinoma [Freisinger et al 2006, Grabhorn et al 2014].

-Other less frequent manifestations.
 The following variable phenotypes have occasionally been reported:

 Genotype-Phenotype Correlations